heiswayi/heiswayi.nrird.com/_posts/2018/2018-06-05-modify-file-content-with-installscript-using-deferred-custom-action.md

 end;
 ```

-Hopefully this would help others who lost.
+Hopefully this solution may help others who are in the same situation.